 Agape love is a sacrificial love that seeks no harm but rather to comfort those who are in great need of such love.
 Agape love will suffer inconvenience, discomfort, and even death for the benefit of others; with an overwhelming love that oftentimes man cannot comprehend.

 Agape is a Greek word referring to unconditional love; the highest form of love.
 It was noted that love defines the very nature of God and the greatest of the Christian virtues.
-All human love, whether Godward or manward, by God's Spirit promotes one to love, finding its expression in service to God and our fellow man.
+All human love, whether Godward or manward, through God's Spirit promotes one to love, finding its expression in service to God and our fellow man.

 It is a well-known fact that from the early church onward; when persecution came to the church, it did not diminish its growth but rather increased it.
 When Cain murdered his brother Abel (a righteous man); another brother, of such a nature, was birthed into existence.

 Scripture reveals: And Adam knew his wife again; and she bare a son, and called his name Seth (the anointed): For God, she said, has appointed me another seed instead of Abel, whom Cain slew (Genesis 4:25).

 Many Christians have sacrificed their lives for the sake of Christ; but that sacrifice has not gone unnoticed, or forgotten, just as Stephen the first Christian martyr to die for the cause of Christ, is still noted today.
 As evil dominates the world, in which we live, the shining example of agape love stands as a beacon of light that dispels darkness in the hearts of many!

 Scripture reveals: Now abides faith, hope, charity (love), these three; but the greatest of them is love (agape love) (1 Corinthians 13:13).
 Charity (love) suffers long, and is kind; envies not, vaunts not itself (does not brag), is not puffed up (arrogant).